Azure/Avere/docs/CustomImageTransfer_GCE2Azure.md

 https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-ubuntu

 ---
-Important - you should follow the steps on the link above, the immediate steps below on initially preparing the image are what I did at the time and are here for convenience and reference.
+Important - you should follow the steps on the link above, the immediate steps below on initially preparing the image are what we did at the time and are here for convenience and reference.
 The link above will be updated with any new changes/requirements:
 ```
 # sudo apt-get update
 # sudo apt-get install linux-generic-hwe-16.04 linux-cloud-tools-generic-hwe-16.04